Humane Bat Control & Removal

 Do you have a bat problem in your home or business?
+Whether you’ve got bats in your attic or elsewhere, we can help.
 Contact us today to get bat removal and exclusion solutions!

 Bats are mammals that belong to the order Chiroptera.
 They have forelimbs adapted as wings which make them the only mammals that can fly.

 Common Name: Big Brown Bat / Little Brown Bat Scientific Name: Eptesicus Fuscus / Myotis Lucifugus

 - Minnesota: June 1 - July 31

 - Michigan: May 20 - August 15

 - Body length: 3 1/2 to 5 1/2 inches

 - Body coloration: Dark brown, reddish-brown or light brown